 Stacey will be presenting twice at CCIRA.
 She will lead a Teacher As Writer Session on

 Wednesday evening, February 7th and will present about mentor texts on Thursday morning, February 8th, 2018.

 Calkins, Lucy.
 2013.
 A Guide to the Common Core Writing Workshop, Intermediate Grades.
 Portsmouth, NH: Heinemann.

 Coppola, Shawna.
 2017.
-Become a Better – and More Authentic – Writing Teacher.
+Renew: Become a Better – and More Authentic – Writing Teacher.
 Portland, ME: Stenhouse.

 Dorfman, Lynne R. and Rose Cappelli.
 2012.
 Mentor Texts: Teaching Writing Through